-- There is a experienced tester in the testing team who can use their testing experience to apply all the best possible scenarios.
+- There is an experienced tester in the testing team who can use their testing experience to apply all the best possible scenarios.

 - All critical paths have been covered and major test cases are prepared as per the requirement specifications that have been executed.

-- There is a critical application and no possible cases can be missed in any case.
+- There is a critical application and no possible case can be missed in any case.

 - New tester has entered the team, exploring the application will help them understand better as well as they will follow their own mind while executing any scenario rather than following the path as mentioned in the requirement document.

 Q #14) For any Web Application, what are the possible login features that should be tested?

 Answer: Enlisted below are the possible scenarios that can be performed to fully test the login feature of any application:

 - Check the input fields i.e. Username and password with both valid and invalid values.

 - Try entering valid email id with an incorrect password and also enter an invalid email and valid password.
 Check for the proper error message displayed.